raykeating/TSP_GA/README.md

 On Windows, i think the normal command, "python3 main.py" should work.

-Alternatively, if you open the Code folder in VScode, it should run in there.
+Alternatively, try opening the Code folder in VScode and running in the integrated terminal.

 ---------------------------------------------------------------------------------------------------------------------